A9u3ybaCyb3r/Ethical-Hacking-Lab/README.md

 ![image](https://github.com/user-attachments/assets/a1bed139-45f7-4864-9d89-74ef542fc0cc)

-Name your vm, choose the folder that you want to save the machine, choose the iso image that you want to use, select the type and version of the VM.
+Name your vm, choose the folder that you want to save the machine, choose the iso image that you want to use, and select the type and version of the VM.

 ![image](https://github.com/user-attachments/assets/fa7194ac-cf8c-44f5-882e-62213f7dc89d)